-Buildings and premises for the supply and retail dispensing of motor fuels.
+Gambling Facilities27 The operation or conducting of any games played with cards, roulette fuels.
 Accessory uses may include minor servicing and repair of automobiles; and sale of lubricants, batteries, tires, motor vehicle accessories, beverages, food, tobacco products and other retail merchandise; a car wash; and up to fifty (50) square feet of accessory outdoor storage and display area for goods offered for sale.
 A gas station shall be classified as a "Gas Station, Large" if it exceeds any of the following criteria: four fuel pump islands, a total of eight fuel pumps, and/or a gas station combined with a convenience store of 3,000 square feet gross floor area.